ozgurakgun/ModRef2017/index.md

 Recent years have witnessed significant research devoted to modelling and solving problems with constraints.
 The importance of modelling and model reformulation is widely recognised.
 There have been developments in systematic and automated ways of improving aspects of modelling and model reformulation.
-Tools and techniques which provide the ability of targeting multiple kinds of solvers were also developed.
+Tools and techniques which provide the ability to target multiple kinds of solvers were also developed.

-The key goals of this workshop are to extend the understanding of constraint modelling, and to automate aspects of modelling or model reformulation to extend the reach of constraint solvers on difficult problems and ease the task of modelling.
+The key goals of this workshop are to extend the understanding of constraint modelling and to automate aspects of modelling or model reformulation to extend the reach of constraint solvers on difficult problems and ease the task of modelling.
 We solicit original papers that contribute to either or both of these goals.